 It provides a summary of the main features of these platforms, and outlines some of the options available to marketers when developing a paid, owned and earned strategic approach to social media marketing and communications.

-From Snapchat Lenses and Geofilters and Facebook’s latest innovations to Live Video, Augmented Reality and Chatbots, our 2018 edition will ensure that you’re up to date with the latest platform trends.
+Our 2019 edition will ensure that you’re up to date with the latest platform trends.

 This report provides an overview of the major social media channels and the most pressing considerations for marketers looking to generate the most value from social media advertising.
-You can download it from this page or visit it online.

 It provides a summary of the main self-serve advertising options on these channels, and outlines some of the premium options available to marketers when developing a strategic approach to social media marketing and communications.